ckochx/ex_factor/README.md

 ## Roadmap TODO

+  - [] How does this work with macro code?
+Does that even make sense as a case to handle?
   - [] Update .exs files too?
   - [] Write tests to ensure we can find modules across umbrella apps.
   - [] Add configuration hooks?